 First-ever image indexed was a 1996 photo of the Stanford

-In 2019, a Scottish farmer named his prize sheep ‘J-Lo’ after Google Images misidentified her as ‘green dress livestock’.
+In the year 2019, a Scottish farmer named his prize sheep ‘J-Lo’ after Google Images misidentified her as ‘green dress livestock’.
+Funny guy!

-The dress got more searches in 2000 than ‘how to adult’
+The dress got more searches in the year 2000 than ‘how to adult’

 A legacy of beauty and bytes